KaiserWerk/ERAF-Go-SDK/README.md

 # ERAF Go SDK
-__IMPORTANT NOTICE: This is work in progress and currently in a non-functioning state!__

 This is an SDK to read, edit and create *Entity-related Authentication Format* files, *entity* meaning a person, a device, an app, an endpoint or whatever it is you want to authenticate.